HHuckleberry/smart_greenhouse/README.md

 # The Smart Green House
-DIY IOT Green House Designed for 12volt systems.
+DIY IOT Green House Designed for 12 volt systems.

 ## What
 The smart green house is an IOT Green House Solution that is an automated system designed to run on a 12V system.